 Blogs are just one of the tools that can do that job.
 Tips, how-tos and any other information that’s useful for the people you want to attract to your space have a great impact not only on optimizing for search engines but on your overall brand reputation.

-We spend significant time on our mobile devices, so the chances people will visit your website from their smartphone are high.
-Mobile friendly websites are ranked higher by Google and provide visitors with a better experience while browsing.
+We spend significant time on our mobile devices, so the chances people will visit your website from their smartphones are high.
+Mobile-friendly websites are ranked higher by Google and provide visitors with a better experience while browsing.